dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Windows Startup Disk can't see APFS drives

-* Outdated Bootcamp drivers(generally ver 6.0 will come with brigadier, BootCamp Utility in macOS provides newer version like ver 6.1).
+* Outdated BootCamp drivers(generally ver 6.0 will come with brigadier, BootCamp Utility in macOS provides newer version like ver 6.1).
 CorpNewt has also forked brigadier fixing these issues as well: [CorpNewt's brigadier](https://github.com/corpnewt/brigadier)

 ## Incorrect resolution with OpenCore